RamAIbot/Self_Driving_car_Traffic_Sign_classifier/README.md

 <img src="Capture4test.JPG" alt="titleimg4"/>

 ```
-First 5 probabilities:
+First 5 max values:
 tensor([9.4062, 9.3045, 9.1612, 7.8754, 5.6117], grad_fn=<SliceBackward>)
 tensor([29, 28, 30, 23, 34])

 ```

 <p> The images from the web which are of higher dimensions are resize to 32x32 and then fed to the model.
+The images are chosen with minimal background so as to ensure better prediction.
+Practically the object detector involved in detecting the sign boards crops all the background and gives us the image.
 The model predicts properly for images 1 and 2.
 For 3 it misses priority road for intersection sign.
 For image four it misses the first higher probability.
 But for 3 best probability it chooses Beware of ice/snow.
-The other images and probabilities are in the notebook.</p>
+The other images and probabilities are in the notebook.
+The first five max values (not softmax output) of the classes are shown.</p>

 <h2> Confusion matrix </h2>